adithyapaib/Neomorphic-PortfolioTemplate/README.md

+## HACKTOBERFEST IMPORTANT NOTICE

+#### Please make sure your are commmiting your changes to the right branch
+#### If you PR to the wrong branch then there will be merege conflicts !!!
+For any Queries pls reach me via https://www.linkedin.com/in/adithyapaib/

+##

 # Neomorphic-PortfolioTemplate
 This is a OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And A bit of Java script
 ## Screenshots